 What Is It?

-Spargine Dev Tool is a Windows .NET 10 command-line utility designed to help developers keep their machines clean and their source code backed up.
-It provides two primary operations:
+Spargine Dev Tool is a Windows .NET 10 command-line utility designed to help developers keep their machines clean, their source code backed up, and their projects healthy.
+It provides the following primary operations:

 | Command | Purpose |